ArnaudBarre/tsl/README.md

 ## Custom rules

-Wrtting custom rules is part of the core value of type-lint.
+Writing custom rules is part of the core value of type-lint.

 Rules run on the TS AST, which is less known than ESTree but allows to query type information for a given node with `context.checker.getTypeAtLocation(node)`.
 Use [ast-explorer.dev](https://ast-explorer.dev/#eNo9zEEKwjAQheGrxLdSKG5ctV5AcO9qNiEdQmSYCUlVpPTuTSl0+72fN0Mw4O2/voaS8oQOucH0z3xAaBBMqwlfxeKZ8GARcz8rMp4Ilztpy6xlM6lzBPEaPz7yi0tNpoTB9X23b/vtM+m48Y10wbIChCAraw==) to explore the AST.

-By default the TS AST is, funny enough, poorly typed.
-That's why the linter ships rewritten AST types that you can import and allow for type narrowing and exhaustive switchs.
+By default, the TS AST is, funny enough, poorly typed.
+That's why the linter ships rewritten AST types that you can import and allow for type narrowing and exhaustive switches.

-To help build rules, a few common utils are available on `context.utils`, and `context.checker` is ovveriden with some type changes.
-If you need to pass the checker to a another library that expect the builtin TypeChecker type, like [ts-api-utils](https://github.com/JoshuaKGoldberg/ts-api-utils), you can use `context.rawChecker`.
+To help build rules, a few common utils are available on `context.utils`, and `context.checker` is overridden with some type changes.
+If you need to pass the checker to another library that expect the builtin TypeChecker type, like [ts-api-utils](https://github.com/JoshuaKGoldberg/ts-api-utils), you can use `context.rawChecker`.

 ```ts
 import { type AST, core, defineConfig } from "@arnaud-barre/type-lint";